 During your first cognitive therapy session, your therapist will invite you to discuss specific concerns that you’d like to work on.
 We’ll ask you questions about your health, wellbeing and other aspects of your life to ensure we have a comprehensive understanding of the situation before we delve deeper into therapy.

 There are no right or wrong answers here – this is simply a judgement-free conversation that gives us valuable insight into your goals and personal strengths, which will set the foundation for your recovery programme moving forward.
 Remember that behavioral cognitive therapy is a collaborative effort, so use this as an opportunity to ask your therapist about their approach to treatment, what to expect in the weeks ahead and what you can do outside of therapy sessions to support and accelerate the healing process.

-The Diamond Rehab offers one of the best inpatient cognitive behavioral therapy programmes in Thailand.
-From anxiety disorder cognitive behavioral therapy to cognitive behavioral therapy for opioid addiction and everything in between, we’ll provide you with the support, resources and expert guidance you need to start developing healthier thinking habits.
+The Diamond Rehab offers one of the best inpatient cognitive behavioral therapy programs in Thailand.
+From anxiety disorder cognitive behavioral therapy to cognitive behavioral therapy for opioid addiction and everything in between, we’ll provide you with the support, resources, and expert guidance you need to start developing healthier thinking habits.